AdobeDocs/real-time-cdp-collaboration.en/help/guide/collaborate/discover.md

 >[!IMPORTANT]
 >
->Audience comparisons with fewer than 1,000 overlapping identities will not return results.
+>Audience comparisons with fewer than 1,000 overlapping identities does not return results.

 >[!NOTE]
 >